marcodesic/jekyll-now/_posts/2014-3-3-Hello-World.md

 We can apply dropout on the vertical (same time step) connections:
 _vanilla dropout_

 The arrows are colored in places were we apply dropout.
-We use different dropout masks for the different connections.
+We use different dropout masks for the different connections (this is indicated by the different colors in the diagram).

 Applying dropout to the recurrent connections harms the performance, and so in this initial use of dropout we use it only on connections within the same time step.